 Calculating statewide electric and heating fuel IE factors.

-Sampling
+Sampling and Weighting

 The same 180 single-family homes which NMR audited for the Weatherization Baseline Assessment were used to model interactive effects for the Lighting Interactive Effects study.
 The Baseline Assessment focused exclusively on single-family homes, both detached (stand-alone homes) and attached (side-by-side duplexes and townhouses that have a wall dividing them from attic to basement and that pay utilities separately).
+However, because the analysis showed that cooling configuration—specifically, whether or not a central cooling system is present—is the main determinant of interactive effects, as opposed to the level of air infiltration or size of the home, NMR considers it likely that the factors are applicable to multifamily units as well.

-More details regarding the sampling plan for this study can be found in Appendix A.
+In order to account for the fact that multifamily units are less likely to have central air conditioning than single-family homes, a weight based on American Housing Survey data was applied; more details regarding the weighting schemes used for this study and the sampling plan for the Weatherization Baseline can be found in Appendix A.

 Analysis of REM/Rate Data

-NMR incorporated lighting data which was gathered for the 2012 Connecticut Efficient Lighting Saturation and Market Assessment into each of the 180 REM/Rate models.
+NMR incorporated lighting data which was gathered for the 2012 Connecticut Efficient Lighting Saturation and Market Assessment (hereafter, the Saturation Study) into each of the 180 REM/Rate models.
 Each model was assigned a number of bulbs consistent with the home’s size, and the bulbs were divided between inefficient and efficient types.
+The hours-of-use input was also derived from Saturation Study findings.
 Two models were developed for each of the 180 sites: a baseline or “as-is” model, and an upgrade model.

-In order to create the upgrade models, the baseline models were altered by changing the wattages of a maximum of 25 of the inefficient bulbs to the average wattage of CFLs found in the Saturation Study.
-This is consistent with Home Energy Solutions (HES) program guidelines, which limit the number of efficient bulbs installed at any given home to 25.
+In order to create the upgrade models, the baseline models were altered by changing the wattages of a maximum of 25 of the inefficient bulbs to the average wattage of CFLs found in the Saturation Study—this is consistent with Home Energy Solutions (HES) program guidelines, which limit the number of efficient bulbs installed at any given home to 25.
+The wattages were the only inputs that were changed in the upgrade models relative to the baseline models.

+Table 2 describes other model inputs and compares them to findings from the recent Northeastern Lighting Hours-of-Use (HOU) study.
+The daily hours-of-use estimate provided by the Saturation Study—which the REM/Rate models utilized—is similar to findings from the HOU study (and actually sits exactly between the HOU study estimate for all bulbs of 2.7 hours/day and efficient bulbs of 2.9 hours/day).
+A larger number of sockets per home was modeled for this study than was found in the HOU study; however, because IE factors are calculated as ratios, the number of sockets does not directly affect the estimated IE factors.

+Table 2: Model Input Comparison